ChenyuHeidiZhang/ExperimentGame/README.md

 2. Sync sqlite timestamps table to Firebase.

-3. Random positions is implemented only for 2Opt2Att trials and are not enabled now.
-Do we want those?

 Task (/trial) information is given in a .csv file named "allTrialsMADM_Tablet.csv."

 **To replace this file, go to ExperimentGame/app/src/main/assets, copy the new csv file into the folder.
 (Need to remove the first line (header) of the file.)**